 |STAR 4G||Orbital ATK||1.5||258||277||TRL 6|

-SPINSAT, a 57 kg spacecraft launched in 2014, incorporated a set of solid motors (Figure 4.9 and Figure 4.10) which were part of the attitude control system and were developed by Digital Solid State Propulsion LLC (DSSP).
+SPINSAT, a 57 kg spacecraft, was deployed from ISS in 2014 and incorporated a set of solid motors (Figure 4‑8 and Figure 4‑10) which were part of the attitude control system and were developed by Digital Solid State Propulsion LLC (DSSP).
 The system was based on a set of Electrically Controlled Solid Propellant (ESP) thrusters that consisted of two coaxial electrodes separated by a thin layer of electric solid propellant.
 This material is highly energetic but non-pyrotechnic and allow for better burn control.
 They are only ignited if an electric current is applied, the lack of moving parts and duration control make the system suitable for small spacecraft.

 Electric Propulsion Systems

 Electric propulsion has experienced significant improvement in terms of available systems and maturity of components.
-For many small spacecraft concepts, high specific impulses are necessary to comply with dV budgets.
+For many small spacecraft concepts, high specific impulses are necessary to comply with ΔV budgets.
 Depending on thruster technology, specific impulse for electric propulsion can range between 700-3000 s.
 However, thrust is low meaning long maneuver times.
 Some thrusters are more suitable for small correction maneuvers and attitude control applications due to low impulse bits while others are designed to achieve high accelerations for interplanetary spiral trajectories.
 A wide spectrum in propellants is offered with electric propulsion.
-Iodine is proposed for some technologies due to its very high density that allow high dV maneuvers for transfer trajectories.
-For smaller dV applications, solid state materials such as polytetrafluoroethylene (PTFE) are used in most Pulsed Plasma Thrusters (PPTs) while electrosprays use various forms of ionic liquid.
+Iodine is proposed for some technologies due to its very high density that allow high ΔV maneuvers for transfer trajectories.
+For smaller ΔV applications, solid state materials such as polytetrafluoroethylene (PTFE), also known as Teflon, are used in most Pulsed Plasma Thrusters (PPTs) while electrosprays use various forms of ionic liquid

 Resistojets are the simplest form of electric propulsion.
 Thrust is produced by heating the propellant by electrical means so that the resulting gas can be expanded and expelled at large velocities out of the nozzle.
 Table 4.5 lists current state of the art Resistojets designs that are small spacecraft applicable.